Updated December 21, 2021.

 The other method is to use Double Running Stitch, pictured above.
 To use this stitch you’ll stitch each line twice.
 Every other stitch is skipped in the first pass (black stitches) and then filled in in the second pass (red stitches).

-This method creates Reversible Blackwork, so that the back also creates a pattern.
+This method creates Reversible Blackwork so that the back also creates a pattern.
 To do this you need to plan your route, which can be complex.
 Ann Strite-Kurz’s book, The Heart of Blackwork, is an excellent resource on this method.
+This method can only be used with solid threads.

 Blackwork Charts vs. Diagrams